cooperdk/YAPO-e-plus/README.md

 - Function to move all videos belonging to a website or actor so that they reside in the same folder and an ability to set this automatically
 - An API for videohashes, tags and actors to avoid hundreds of people re-inventing the wheel

+#### Management commands

+`get-clean-titles`

+This will get clean scene titles from TpDB, which are needed for the scene filename renamer (may consume some time).

+`mark-scenes`

+This command will update scenes with TpDB registrations by setting a field in the database to True.

+`convert-tags`

+This converts the old YAPO TpDB tags (TpDB: Scanned: True, TpDB, Match: Good, etc) by setting fields in the database (this is time consuming, 0.5-1 seconds per scene).

+`makemigrations` and `migrate`

+These commands, which are built into Django, are required to update the database schema.
+You will use it often, unless you use the compiled version of YAPO in which these functions are run by starting a separate program.

 #### Installation and upgrade instructions

 ##### Local install